Certified Recovery Support Specialist

 How is a Certified Recovery Support Specialist different from a therapist?

-The CRSS does not provide therapy; rather, they serve as a living role model, conduct advocacy within and outside the treatment program, serve as mentors, and provide case management services.
+The CRSS does not provide therapy; they act as living role models and advocates within and outside the treatment program.
+They also serve as mentors and offer case management services to support individuals in recovery.

 Getting a Job as a Certified Recovery Support Specialist